 More generally, there are momentous implications for parents, society and psychotherapists if the null hypothesis of the HGP is accepted.
 Not the least of these is that no psychopathologies should be treated as immutable genetic destinies.
 For those of us engaged in the task of using an attachment informed relational therapy to help people troubled by past maltreatment, it is a highly optimistic spur to promote ever more emotional health for them.
 And also a spur for us as psychotherapists to hold the hope for therapeutic change.

-Glossary to be added
+BRIEF GLOSSARY OF BASIC MOLECULAR GENETIC TERMS

+ALLELE: An alternative form that a gene may have from other versions of it which may be associated with a particular behavioural or other phenotypic outcome.

+BASE PAIR: The double helix of DNA is like a staircase each of whose steps is a base pair made up of various bonded chemicals.

+DNA: The double-stranded molecule which contains information.

+GENE: A sequence of DNA which codes for particular outcomes.

+Single-Nucleotide Polymorphism (SNP): A polymorphism has more than one allele.
+An SNP has a mutation in a single nucleotide in a base pair.

+TRANSCRIPTION: Occurs in the cell nucleus when DNA becomes synthesized into the RNA which instructs specific bodily change.

 REFERENCES